Nonperturbative computation of thermal conductivity based on Path Integral Monte Carlo methods

-Here, the $q_{\mathbf{k}a}$ are the normal mode coordinates which diagonalize the Hessian matrix of the Lennard-Jones interaction, $\mathbf{k}$ is the wave vector, and $a$ the (longitudinal or transverse) polarization.
-Assuming a Lorentzian distribution for the spectral function, $S_n(\omega)$, we determine the effective phonon frequencies, $\omega_{\mathbf{k}a}^{ph}$, and lifetimes, $\tau_{\mathbf{k}a}^{ph}$, from the reconstruction of the phonons imaginary time correlations.
-In Fig.~\ref{Fig::om_disp} we compare the resulting phonon dispersion to the experiments of~\cite{Fujii1974}, at $T=10$~K. We observe an approximately $5\%$ shift compared to the bare (unperturbed) frequencies, $\omega_{\mathbf{k}a}^0$, computed from diagonalizing the Hessian of the LJ potential, which is in reasonable agreement with inelastic neutron scattering data.
+In Fig.~\ref{Fig::om_disp} we compare the phonon dispersion resulting from the normal mode correlations, Eq.~(\ref{eq:phonons-corr}), to the experiments of~\cite{Fujii1974}, at $T=10$~K. We observe an approximately $5\%$ shift compared to the bare (unperturbed) frequencies, $\omega_{\mathbf{k}a}^0$, computed from diagonalizing the Hessian of the LJ potential, which is in reasonable agreement with inelastic neutron scattering data.
 The obtained phonon lifetimes are also compatible with the experimental line-widths reported in~\cite{Fujii1974}.

-From our PIMC calculations we further have direct access to the temperature dependence of the total energy.
-In Fig.~\ref{Fig::specific_heat} we compare the resulting specific heat with experimental data~\cite{Peterson1966}, together with the harmonic approximation based on the phonon frequencies, $\omega_{\mathbf{k}a}^{ph}$, and bare phonons, $\omega_{\mathbf{k}a}^0$.
-Clearly, an effective harmonic model based on the exact phonon frequencies provides a quantitative description for the specific heat, systematically improving the predictions based on bare frequencies (see Supplemental Material).
+From our PIMC calculations we also have direct access to the temperature dependence of the total energy.
+In Fig.~\ref{Fig::specific_heat} we compare the resulting specific heat with experimental data~\cite{Peterson1966}, together with the harmonic approximation based on the phonon frequencies, $\omega_{\mathbf{k}a}$.
+An effective harmonic model based on the exact phonon frequencies provides a quantitative description for the specific heat, systematically improving the predictions based on the bare frequencies obtained from diagonalizing the Hessian matrix of the interaction potential \cite{supplementary}.
 Approaching the Debye temperature, deviations become visible, presumably due to stronger anharmonic effects which are not accurately grasped by an effective harmonic theory.